humanwhocodes/humanwhocodes.com/src/pages/_posts/2012-01-04-proposal-scripting-detection-using-css-media-queries.md

         background: url(image.png) no-repeat;
     }

-It&#8217;s a bit of a hack, but this basic technique is in use by large sites such Twitter and the Yahoo! homepage, as well as being done automatically by Modernizr and YUI.
+It's a bit of a hack, but this basic technique is in use by large sites such Twitter and the Yahoo! homepage, as well as being done automatically by Modernizr and YUI.

 While this technique works, it has two downsides.
 First, you need to include that little JavaScript snippet (or a supporting library) to ensure the class ends up being added.
 Second, it alters the specificity of your rules, which can adversely affects the cascade.

 ## Clarifications

-I&#8217;m a big believer that common patterns should be codified and standardized so that the development community can move on to more interesting challenges<sup>[3]</sup>.
+I'm a big believer that common patterns should be codified and standardized so that the development community can move on to more interesting challenges<sup>[3]</sup>.
 As such, it seems that the community has spoken that we want to define different styles when JavaScript is enabled, and CSS media queries seem like the right approach.

 The <cite>CSS Media Queries specification</cite><sup>[4]</sup> states:

 > A media query consists of a media type and zero or more expressions that check for the conditions of particular media features.
-Among the media features that can be used in media queries are &#8216;width&#8217;, &#8216;height&#8217;, and &#8216;color&#8217;.
+Among the media features that can be used in media queries are &#8216;width', &#8216;height', and &#8216;color'.
 By using media queries, presentations can be tailored to a specific range of output devices without changing the content itself.

 The term *media feature* is key.
 When I was first debating myself over whether scripting support is appropriate for a CSS media query, I went and read the specification.
 Script support is just as much a media feature as color depth and orientation.
-It&#8217;s a capability of that particular device at the time your page is loaded.
+It's a capability of that particular device at the time your page is loaded.
 Given that, I felt comfortable proposing the inclusion of `script` as another media feature to test.

-To be clear, my proposal&#8217;s goal is to easily indicate whether or not scripting is enabled in a browser.
+To be clear, my proposal's goal is to easily indicate whether or not scripting is enabled in a browser.
 Think of it as a relative of the `<noscript>` element.
 So instead of doing something like this:

     <noscript>
     <style>